splunk/public-o11y-docs/gdi/opentelemetry/components/loadbalancing-exporter.rst

 Get started
 ============================

-To use the load balancing exporter, provide a list of back-ends that can receive telemetry data.
+To use the load balancing exporter, provide a list of back ends that can receive telemetry data.

 You can provide a static list of IP addresses, or a DNS host name to resolve.
 See :ref:`loadbalancing-sample-configs` for example configurations of the load balancing exporter that use each type of list.